exercism/python/CONTRIBUTING.md

 - Follow coding standards found in [PEP8][PEP8] (["For Humans" version here][pep8-for-humans]).
 - All files should have a proper [EOL][EOL].
 This means one carriage return at the end of the final line of text files.
 - Otherwise, watch out &nbsp;⚠️&nbsp; for trailing spaces, extra blank lines, extra spaces, and spaces in blank lines.
 - Continuous Integration is going to run **a lot** of checks.
-Pay attention to failures & try to understand and fix them.
+Try to understand & fix any failures.
-- If you need help, comment in the PR or issue.&nbsp; 🙋🏽‍♀️ &nbsp; The maintainers are happy to help troubleshoot.

 <br>